NY Times Poll: Trump Leads Biden in Five of Six Battleground States

 With the presidential election a year away, Biden has time to turn the numbers around, and his advisers have stressed Democrats' limited party losses in the 2022 midterm elections, even though the president had poor approval ratings.

-But if the poll's numbers hold up, Trump will take more than 300 Electoral College votes, coming in with numbers far higher than the 270 he'll need to return to the White Houe.
+But if the poll's numbers hold up, Trump will take more than 300 Electoral College votes, coming in with numbers far higher than the 270 he'll need to return to the White House.

 Meanwhile, voters across all income levels said they think Biden's policies hurt them, but Trump's helped them.